-This guide provides a wealth of information to help those who have fallen victim to sexual abuse during lockdown.
-We offer guidance on where you can get victim support, how to report such abuse, and how much compensation you could claim if you have found yourself in this terrible position.
+This guide provides a wealth of information to help those who have fallen victim to sexual abuse or sexual violence during lockdown.
+We offer guidance on where you can get victim support, how to report such abuse, and how much compensation you could claim if you have found yourself in this terrible position during the impact of the coronavirus.
 Here at Accident Claims UK, we are able to provide free, no-obligation confidential claims advice and support to victims of sexual abuse, whether it has occurred during the Coronavirus lockdown or at any other time.
 If you would like us to advise you on what action you could take or provide you with a personal injury solicitor to begin claiming compensation for your mental and physical injuries, please do call us at any time on 0800 073 8801.

 Select A Section

 - A Guide On How Victims Of Sexual Abuse During Lockdown Could Claim Compensation

 - What Is Considered Sexual Abuse Or Assault?

 - What Physical And Psychological Harm Is Caused By Sexual Abuse?

 - Claims For Sexual Abuse Which Happened At Work

 - Claims For Domestic Sexual Abuse During Lockdown